-If the concern is raised via a third party, the Executive Headteacher/Headteacher will collect evidence where necessary by speaking:
+If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking:

-- Directly to the person who raised the concern, unless it has been raised anonymously; - To the individual involved and any witnesses.
+- Directly to the person who raised the concern, unless it has been raised anonymously; - To the individual involved and any witnesses .

-The Executive Headteacher/Headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's staff code of conduct.
+The Headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's staff code of conduct.